Summer is nowhere, so get ready for hours of fun with these traditional lawn games to play with both friends and family.

 Selection cards can be made with coloured paper and picked at random.

-There are many ball games that can be played in all sizes of garden including badminton, rounders, volleyball, cricket, football and tennis.
+There are many ball games that can be played in all sizes of the garden including badminton, rounders, volleyball, cricket, football and tennis.

 Water balloon dodgeball